ygdanchoi/city-sounds/README.md

 ### Exploring Collections

-Upon entering the homepage, an AJAX request is made to fetch all `SoundCollection` objects, which are then rendered as `ExploreListItem` React components in the `Explore` section.
+Upon entering the homepage, an AJAX request is made to fetch all `collection` objects, which are then rendered as `ExploreListItem` React components in the `Explore` section.
 Next to this is the `ExploreSoundPlayer` component, which utilizes `ReactAudioPlayer` to allow my custom-styled HTML elements to control audio playback.
-By default, the first `Sound` of the first `SoundCollection` is loaded into the `ExploreSoundPlayer` state.
+By default, the first `sound` of the first `collection` is loaded into the `ExploreSoundPlayer` state.

 ![explore](https://raw.githubusercontent.com/ygdanchoi/city-sounds/master/docs/clippings/explore.jpg)